-Criminal Offense Statistics at BTC Facilities
+Criminal Offense Statistics at Blackhawk Facilities

 Blackhawk Technical College prepares an Annual Security Report in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act, as well as Wisconsin state statutes.
 A copy of this report may be found at www.blackhawk.edu/safety.
 A copy can also be obtained in the Safety and Security Office located on Central Campus.

-Security of and Access to BTC Facilities
+Security of and Access to Blackhawk Facilities

 The college uses local law enforcement agencies that have jurisdiction over the campuses and center to investigate and enforce ordinances and criminal laws.